-For a full day of photography I aim to deliver around 400 photographs which you will receive, high resolution and beautifully edited, on a branded wooden USB stick.
+For a full day of photography I aim to deliver around 600 photographs which you will receive, high resolution and beautifully edited, on a USB stick and private online gallery.

-I aim to have the proofs back to you within six weeks.
-After we’ve finalised your album design it can take a further month for the album to be handmade and delivered from New Zealand.
+I aim to have the online gallery ready within six weeks.
+After we’ve finalised your album design it can take a further month for the album to be handmade and delivered from Queensberry.